 I am socioeconomically privileged.
 I was raised in a home accepting of my sexual orientation and gender identity, and as a model minority I was never given a reason to fear the police.

 In many ways, I cannot fully empathize nor understand the experiences of my minority peers.
 I’m working to educate myself and address both systemic and individualized racism within my own life.
 I am using my privilege and agency to talk about the ideological climate in which we all live.

-I believe silence and complacency does not promote what I protest.
+I believe silence and complacency promote what I do not protest.
 The ability to stay silent during times of injustice is, itself, a privilege.

 The Black community has been speaking up for hundreds of years, waiting for anti-racist change.
 But, a lifetime of explaining racism is exhausting.
 It’s emotionally draining to explain to those who don’t believe you, or those who ask, “How can you know this happened because of race?”

 To be truly anti-racist we must educate ourselves and others and check our implicit biases and privileges.
 As Americans, each of us have a different set of privileges and implicit biases.
 Having privilege and implicit bias does not make you a racist, it makes you a human being who was raised in a system which normalizes racially biased rules.